 Configure the access rules: Select the Configure > Access Rules tab, click the XMS Rules tab, and then click Add.

-http://<XdmHostName>/zdm/services/MagConfigService.
-In the example, replace XdmHostName with the IP or DNS address of the XenMobile server.
+https://<XdmHostName>/zdm/services/MagConfigService.
+In the example, replace XdmHostName with the IP or DNS address of the XenMobile Server.

 - Enter an authorized user of the server.

 - Keep the default values for the Baseline Interval, Delta Interval, and Timeout values.

 - Click Test Connectivity to check the connection to the server and then click OK.

 If the Disabled check box is selected, the XenMobile Mail Service doesn’t collect policies from XenMobile.

 - You can add local rules based on ActiveSync Device ID, Device Type, AD Group, User, or device UserAgent.
 In the list, select the appropriate type.

 - Enter text or text fragments in the text box.
 Optionally, click the query button to view the entities that match the fragment.